k-j0/seals-vol/readme.md

 ## Build

 On Windows, the project can be opened and compiled with Visual Studio directly.
-On all other platforms, use
+On other platforms, use
 ```sh
 $ make
 ```

+In order to be able to open large volume files, it's recommended to use a 64-bit arch.

 ## Usage